mhsdeveloper/psc-full/install/install.md

 	sudo whoami
 	su solr -c "/opt/solr/bin/solr create -c publications"

 If asked, entered your main password for the sudo whoami command.
 Use the solr user password for the second command.
-For serious Linux users: we run the sudo whoami command to make sure the installer has recently "sudo'd".
+Why sudo whoami?
+By running the sudo whoami command first we can make sure the installer has recently "sudo'd".
 This effectively separates the two passwords, which can otherwise be very confusing.

 Solr stores its config, index, and other data in /var/solr/data/publications/.
 In that folder, we need to remove the managed-schema and copy over our own schema for better performance:

 	sudo rm /var/solr/data/publications/conf/managed-schema
 	sudo cp /psc/www/html/install/server-configs/schema.xml /var/solr/data/publications/conf/

-Run our configuration script, which which take care of some trickier changes to solrconfig.xml:
+Run our configuration script, which will take care of some trickier changes to solrconfig.xml:

 	cd /psc/www/html/install
 	sudo bash ./scripts/configure-solr.sh